 What are the Symptoms & Signs of Bulimia Nervosa?

-Common bulimia symptoms include:
+Common bulimia symptoms

-- Bingeing more than once/week
+- Bingeing more than one time per week

 - Bradycardia and orthostasis (a form of low blood pressure that happens when you stand up from sitting or lying down)